 For questions regarding your OneCard, please email email@example.com or call 978.665.3039.

 The entire campus is equipped with a wireless network.
-Most residence halls have one wired network port per room.
-North Street Apartments and Cedar Street House only offer Wi-Fi.
 Follow the instructions on the Connect to Wi-Fi page to connect your computer or device to the campus wireless network.

 For questions about Wi-Fi, please contact the 24/7 Help Desk Call Center at 978.665.4500 or submit a Help Desk ticket online.